YannCebron/YannCebron.github.io/index.md

 Welcome to my little spot on the internet where I try to collect a few links and bits of what I do.

-_Dear recruiters, Thanks for stopping by, nothing to see here for you.
-Thanks._

 ## Organizations

 * [Java User Group Hannover](https://www.meetup.com/de-DE/Java-User-Group-Hannover/)